Probabilistic conformal blocks for Liouville CFT on the torus: Introduction

-Here, $q = e^{\ii \pi \tau} $, $\eta(q)$ is the Dedekind eta function, and $C_\gamma(\alpha_1, \alpha_2, \alpha_3)$ is the DOZZ formula for the Liouville $3$-point sphere correlation function first proposed in \cite{DO94, ZZ96} and proved by~\cite{KRV19b}.
-The conformal block $\cF^\alpha_{\gamma, P}(q)$ is a $q$-power series defined via the Virasoro algebra in~\cite{BPZ84}; see Appendix~\ref{sec:conf-block}.
+Here, $q = e^{\ii \pi \tau} $, $\eta(q)$ is the Dedekind eta function, and $C_\gamma(\alpha_1, \alpha_2, \alpha_3)$ is the Liouville $3$-point sphere correlation function.
+It has an exact expression called the DOZZ formula which was first proposed in \cite{DO94, ZZ96} and proved in~\cite{KRV19b}.
+The conformal block $\cF^\alpha_{\gamma, P}(q)$ is a $q$-power series defined via the Virasoro algebra in~\cite{BPZ84}.
+Recently, the conformal bootstrap for LCFT was rigorously carried out for the sphere in~\cite{GKRV20} and \xin{for general closed surfaces (including the torus) in~\cite{GKRV21}.}

 In this paper, we use GMC to construct a function of $q$ analytic around $0$ whose series expansion is given by $\cF^\alpha_{\gamma, P}(q)$.